Who I work with, and why

 AI is a multiplier, not a replacement.

-AI exposes how good or bad your process is.
-Companies with documented business logic, structured specs, and clean architecture can leverage AI at a level their competitors can't touch.
+Companies with documented business logic, structured specs, and clean architecture can use AI at a level their competitors cannot match.
 Without that foundation, AI just produces bad code faster.

 Credibility

 I know what breaks and why.
-That's not something you learn from a course.
-It's something you learn from being in the room when things go wrong.
+That is not something you learn from a course.
+It is something you learn from being in the room when things go wrong.

 A founder was spending $8K a month on an offshore team and still managing every detail.
 Within a few months of working together, he had one partner who understood the product, the codebase, and the roadmap.
 He stopped managing developers.
 He went back to running his business.